jdhrmn/esphome-docs/content/components/modbus.md

 {{< anchor "modbus" >}}

 The Modbus protocol is used by many consumer and industrial devices for communication.
-This component allows components in ESPHome to communicate to those devices via RTU protocol.
+This component allows components in ESPHome to communicate to those devices via RTU or ASCII protocol.
 You can access the coils, inputs, holding, read registers from your devices as sensors, switches, selects, numbers or various other ESPHome components and present them to your favorite Home Automation system.
 You can even write them as binary or float ouptputs from ESPHome.

 The various sub-components implement some of the Modbus functions below (depending on their required functionality):